metomi/rose/sphinx/tutorial/cylc/scheduling/graphing.rst

 .. practical::

-   .. rubric:: In this practical we will create a new cylc suite and write a
+   .. rubric:: In this practical we will create a new Cylc suite and write a
       graph for it to use.

-   #. **Create a cylc suite.**
+   #. **Create a Cylc suite.**

-      A cylc suite is just a directory containing a ``suite.rc`` file.
+      A Cylc suite is just a directory containing a ``suite.rc`` file.

       If you don't have one already, create a ``cylc-run`` directory in your user space i.e::